Codeovo/AlertMe/README.md

-# alert-me
+# AlertMe
-AlertMe is a Spigot plugin developed in Java that alerts ingame Minecraft users of weather alerts as they are issued.
+AlertMe is a Spigot plugin developed in Java that alerts server administrators of certain events when they occur.